leftathome/siff-scraper/README.md

 # SIFF Calendar Scraper

-Scrapes events from SIFF.net calendar and generates iCal feeds.
+Scrapes events from SIFF.net (Seattle International Film Festival) calendar and generates iCal feeds.

+## Note

+This project has nothing to do with the SIFF organization.
+It's just a personal project I created for my own convenience - seemed like something that would be useful.
+I hope you like it.

 ## Features